lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 The queue offers no dismissal or reordering surface — requests execute strictly in submission order (see [Single FIFO queue](#single-fifo-queue)).

-**Cost model.** The `processWithdrawalIntents` caller pays EIP-7002 fees for all VEBO-path requests.
+**Cost model.** The `processWithdrawalIntents` caller pays EIP-7002 fees for all TWO-path requests.
 The forced-exit fee refund mechanism is removed.

 #### TriggerableWithdrawalsGateway (TWG)